Generic Name: Donepezil Orally Disintegrating Tablets (doh NEP e zil)

 - Do not take this medicine (donepezil orally disintegrating tablets) out of the blister pack until you are ready to take it.
 Take this medicine (donepezil orally disintegrating tablets) right away after opening the blister pack.
 Do not store the removed drug for future use.

-- Drink a glass of water after the tablet has melted.
+- Drink a glass of water after the tablet has dissolved.

 What do I do if I miss a dose?